nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 hello = a   # This will work just fine
 ```

-While the program is executed, the compiler does determine the type of the variable though, as you have seen above.
+While the program is executed, the compiler does determine the type of the variable though.

 Dynamic typing makes coding easier, less cumbersome and more flexible.
 It comes with the drawback however, that it's easier for you to mess things up as your IDE can't easily tell you, that you are using incompatible data types somewhere.